-- 1 • Authorization for a tribunal of the responding state to issue 2 support orders binding on an obligor over whom the tribunal has personal jurisdiction.
-3 4 • Proceeding to determine parentage.
-5 ARTICLE 5 (SECTIONS 38-44) ENFORCEMENT OF SUPPORT ORDER 6 7 WITHOUT REGISTRATION: 8 • Recognition by the obligor's employer of a withholding 9 order issued by another state. - Authorization for summary enforcement of support order through any administrative means. - Immunity for employer who complies with a withholding order. - Procedures for contesting the validity of an order.
+- 1 ARTICLE 5 (SECTIONS 38-44) ENFORCEMENT OF SUPPORT ORDER 2 WITHOUT REGISTRATION: - Recognition by the obligor's employer of a withholding order issued by another state. - Authorization for summary enforcement of support order through any administrative means. - Immunity for employer who complies with a withholding order. - Procedures for contesting the validity of an order. - 10 ARTICLE 6 (SECTIONS 45-60) REGISTRATION, ENFORCEMENT, AND MODIFICATION OF SUPPORT ORDER: - Part 1- (sections 45-48) registration for enforcement of support orders: - Procedures for the registration of a support order issued in another state or a foreign support order for the purposes of enforcement. - Provides for choice of law.

-- ARTICLE 6 (SECTIONS 45-60) REGISTRATION, ENFORCEMENT, AND MODIFICATION OF SUPPORT ORDER: - Part 1- (sections 45-48) registration for enforcement of support orders: - Procedures for the registration of a support order issued in another state or a foreign support order for the purposes of enforcement. - Provides for choice of law. - Part 2 (sections 49-52) contest of validity or enforcement: - Procedures to contest validity or enforcement of a registered order. - Confirmation of a support order which validates both the terms of the order and the asserted arrearages. - Part 3 (sections 53-58) registration and modification of child support order of another state: - Requirements for registration of child support order. - Modification of support orders of another state. - Recognition of a modified order of another state. - Part 4 (sections 59-60) registration and modification of foreign child support order of another state: - Procedures for modification of a support order if a foreign country lacks or refuses to exercise jurisdiction to modify a support order. - Procedure to register foreign support orders.
+- Part 2 (sections 49-52) contest of validity or enforcement: - Procedures to contest validity or enforcement of a registered order. - Confirmation of a support order which validates both the terms of the order and the asserted arrearages. - Part 3 (sections 53-58) registration and modification of child support order of another state: - Requirements for registration of child support order. - Modification of support orders of another state. - Recognition of a modified order of another state. - Part 4 (sections 59-60) registration and modification of foreign child support order of another state: - Procedures for modification of a support order if a foreign country lacks or refuses to exercise jurisdiction to modify a support order. - Procedure to register foreign support orders.

-- 41 ARTICLE 7 (SECTIONS 61-73) SUPPORT PROCEEDINGS UNDER 42 CONVENTION: - Relationship of the State IV-D agency to the United States central authority. - Initiation of support proceedings by the State IV-D agency. - Procedures for direct requests. - Registration of Convention support orders.
+35 ARTICLE 7 (SECTIONS 61-73) SUPPORT PROCEEDINGS UNDER 36 CONVENTION:

+- Relationship of the State IV-D agency to the United States central authority. - Initiation of support proceedings by the State IV-D agency. - Procedures for direct requests. - Registration of Convention support orders. - Procedures for contesting of registered Convention support order. - Recognition and enforcement of registered Convention support order.

-1 • Procedures for contesting of registered Convention support 2 order.
-3 • Recognition and enforcement of registered Convention 4 support order.
-5 • Allows for enforcement of any part of a Convention support orders, if a tribunal of this State does not recognize and 6 7 enforce an order in its entirety.
-8 • Recognition and enforcement of foreign support agreement.
-9 • Provides for modification of convention child support order. • Record filed may be in original language, and if not in 10 English, it must be accompanied by an English translation.
-11 12 13 ARTICLE 8 (SECTIONS 74-75) INTERSTATE RENDITION: • For extradition of an individual who is charged criminally 14 with having failed to provide for the support of an obligee.
-15 • Conditions that a Governor may implement before making 16 the demand for an individual's surrender or before honoring 17 18 this type of demand.
-19 20 ARTICLE 9 (SECTIONS 76-78) MISCELLANEOUS PROVISIONS: Uniformity of application and construction of the act.
-21 22 The provisions of this bill apply to proceedings begun on or after the effective date of the act.
-23 24 25 AMENDMENTS TO THE CURRENT LAW; REPEALER; EFFECTIVE DATE 26 (SECTIONS 79-82): 27 This bill also amends several provisions of the existing statutory law to cross-reference the new "Uniform Interstate Family Support 28 29 Act" as set forth in the bill.
-The bill repeals the 1998 version of UIFSA, sections 1 through 30
+- Allows for enforcement of any part of a Convention support orders, if a tribunal of this State does not recognize and enforce an order in its entirety. - Recognition and enforcement of foreign support agreement. - Provides for modification of convention child support order. - Record filed may be in original language, and if not in English, it must be accompanied by an English translation. - 8 ARTICLE 8 (SECTIONS 74-75) INTERSTATE RENDITION: - For extradition of an individual who is charged criminally with having failed to provide for the support of an obligee. - Conditions that a Governor may implement before making the demand for an individual's surrender or before honoring this type of demand. - 14 ARTICLE 9 (SECTIONS 76-78) MISCELLANEOUS PROVISIONS: - Uniformity of application and construction of the act. - The provisions of this bill apply to proceedings begun on or after the effective date of the act. - AMENDMENTS TO THE CURRENT LAW; REPEALER; EFFECTIVE DATE (SECTIONS 79-82): - This bill also amends several provisions of the existing statutory - 21 law to cross-reference the new "Uniform Interstate Family Support - 22 Act" as set forth in the bill.